CS58-FA25/tiny-kernels/README.md

-# Checkpoint 3
+# Checkpoint 4
-- Using late submission token!
 - Did we make the checkpoint?
 Yes we did!
-Only one issue to figure is that theres a mismatch between the pid printed out by `SysGetPid` and the one indicated by the hardware.
+Run the bash script `cp4_test.sh` to run the two test programs `user/cp4_tests/test1` and `user/cp4_tests/test2`.

 # Team
 - Isabella Fusari